View Medieval North Atlantic Objects:

-To date various components of the Otter's Ransom project have led to a number of national and international presentations, one of which hopefully will soon appear as a book chapter; thus the pedagogical and scholarly aspects of this project clearly have had a demonstrable impact upon one another.
-Although the fundamental goal of the Burning of Njal is pedagogical, and although the associated iteration of the Medieval North Atlantic course will be its primary outcome, I have every reason to believe that the Burning of Njal will extend my research agenda in significant ways.
-In addition to its functions in various iterations of several of my courses, some recent formal outcomes of the Otter's Ransom project include those listed below; I anticipate demonstrating aspects of the Burning of Njal course and multimedia components in a number of similar venues:
+To date various components of the Medieval North Atlantic project have led to a number of national and international presentations, one of which culminated as a book chapter; thus the pedagogical and scholarly aspects of this project clearly have had a demonstrable impact upon one another.
+Although the fundamental goal of the Medieval North Atlantic remains pedagogical, and although the associated iterations of the Medieval North Atlantic courses will be its primary outcomes, I have every reason to believe that the Medieval North Atlantic will extend my research agenda in significant ways.
+In addition to its functions in various iterations of several of my courses, some recent formal outcomes of the project include those listed below; I anticipate continuing to demonstrate aspects of the project, courses, and multimedia components in a number of similar venues in the future:

 “Magic, Miracles, and Murder: Sifting through Sinners and Saints in the Stories and Sites of Orkneyingasaga.”
 Old Norse Language and Literature Session: “Magic and the Supernatural in Old Literature,” Modern Language Association Convention, Philadelphia, PA.
 29 December 2009.